peterhinch/micropython-micro-gui/README.md

 of the visual appearance of the widget: fine changes can be too small to see.
 Options are to use the [Scale widget](./README.md#18-scale-widget) or to have a linked `Label` showing the widget's exact value.

+The callback runs whenever the widget's value changes.
+This causes the callback to run repeatedly while the user adjusts the widget.
+This is required if there is a linked `Label` to update.

 ###### [Contents](./README.md#0-contents)